willnix86/ppl/README.md

 Ppl
 =================
-Develop the people in your care, whether they're a student, a client, a subordinate, or a member of your congregation.
+Ppl is a webapp to help you develop the people in your care, whether they're a student, a client, a subordinate, or a member of your congregation.

+The focus is simple: set goals, track progress, and schedule regular face-time.

 Features